Vikasdonta1/Games/README.md

 # Games
-I made 16 Simple Games In SFML C++ like Chess, Tetris, Snakes, etc.
+I made 16 Simple Games using C++ SFML Library like Chess, Tetris, Snakes, etc.
 Install an IDE and configure SFML and you can run Games directly.